Month: March 2017

 While ‘Piasa’ presents an answer to the mystery it is purely fictional (as is, I think, the entire Piasa yarn) and not meant to be any kind of an actual explanation.
 My work is fiction but the references to the Piasa of the past are based on research, circa 2002-08.

 What do I believe?
 I believe the painting was there and was painted by ‘someone’ to represent the creatures of Native American lore.
 It wasn’t necessarily a painting of one creature.
 Beyond that?
 Who knows.

 My novel ‘Piasa’ was first released in 2011.
 The year is listed in the book as 2010 but that first batch, in late December, was misprinted and had to be redone.
-It has been re-edited and a second edition will be released around April of 2017.
+It was re-edited and a second edition released around April of 2017.
 The follow on story of Sara’s adventures, Cryptid, was released in April of 2018.
 Will there be a third novel?
 Who knows?